Treatment Effect Models with Strategic Interaction in Treatment Decisions: Model

 Figure \ref{fig:nash-comp1} visually summarizes these relationships.
-As shown in the figure, the space of $V = (V_1, V_2)$ cannot be partitioned into non-overlapping regions associated with the four alternative realizations of $D = (D_1, D_2)$.
-Both $D = (1, 1)$ and $D = (0, 0)$ can occur when $P_1^0 < V_1 \le P_1^1$ and $P_2^0 < V_2 \le P_2^1$, and in this case, the value of $D$ is not uniquely determined (i.e., multiple equilibria).
+As shown in the figure, the space of $(V_1, V_2)$ cannot be partitioned into non-overlapping regions associated with the four alternative realizations of $D$.
+Both $D = (1, 1)$ and $D = (0, 0)$ can occur when $P_1^0 < V_1 \le P_1^1$ and $P_2^0 < V_2 \le P_2^1$ (i.e., multiple equilibria).
 This non-uniqueness of model-consistent decisions is called incompleteness and has been extensively studied in the literature on simultaneous equation models for discrete outcomes.

-To handle this incompleteness problem, there are essentially three approaches to achieve point identification in the literature.\footnote{ Partial identification of game econometric models has been considered, for example, in \citemain{ciliberto2009market} and \citemain{aradillas2019inference}.
-See \citetmain{depaula2013econometric} for an excellent survey on this topic. } The first approach is to focus only on the outcomes that can occur as unique equilibria (e.g., \citealpmain{bresnahan1990entry}; \citealpmain{berry1992estimation}).
-The second approach is to use an identification-at-infinity strategy based on large support regressors and exclusion restrictions (e.g., \citealpmain{tamer2003incomplete}; \citealpmain{bajari2010identification}; \citealpmain{kline2015identification}).
-The third approach is to explicitly introduce a stochastic (or possibly deterministic) equilibrium selection mechanism (e.g., \citealpmain{bjorn1984simultaneous}; \citealpmain{kooreman1994estimation}; \citealpmain{soetevent2007discrete}; \citealpmain{bajari2010identification}; \citealpmain{card2013peer}; \citealpmain{khan2018information}).
-Especially among them, the last approach allows us to identify the choice behavior in the region of multiplicity and to perform counterfactual exercises.
-Since the estimation of treatment effects inherently involves counterfactual inference, it is natural to employ the stochastic equilibrium selection approach in our situation.
+In the game econometrics literature, there are several approaches to handle the incompleteness problem to achieve point identification.\footnote{ See \citetmain{depaula2013econometric} for an excellent survey on this topic. } One major approach is to explicitly introduce a stochastic (or possibly deterministic) equilibrium selection mechanism (e.g., \citealpmain{bjorn1984simultaneous}; \citealpmain{kooreman1994estimation}; \citealpmain{soetevent2007discrete}; \citealpmain{bajari2010identification}; \citealpmain{card2013peer}).
+This approach allows us to predict the choice behavior in the region of multiplicity and to perform counterfactual exercises, which is essential to establish the identification of the MTE parameters, and thus is adopted in this study.